PMunch/data.vm/INSTRUCTIONS.md

 Deletes int in register A
 ---010
 Reset counter for register A?
 (No different from following it again, but might be practical if the original address is hard to get)
+---011
+Writes address of chunk followed by register B into register A (Maybe this could be used instead of reset counter?
+Get the address and then follow it again)